- Concept Areas Overview

 Don't see the exact color you want?
 You can add your own custom color.

-Open the Edit Site Area dialog box by either:
+Open the Edit Concept Area dialog box by either:

-- Selecting a Site Development area in your drawing using our Block Data tool.
+- Selecting a Concept Area in your drawing using our Block Data tool.

-Click the Symbol button in the Edit Site Area dialog box.
+Click the Symbol thumbnail in the Edit Concept Area dialog box.